Theory¶

 As the mixture shears, species \(A\) moves to the surface of the flow, and is preferentially advected by the flow.
 The lateral transport of \(\chi\), the fraction of species \(A\) is described by the following equation, which, for brevity, shows only x-directed transport.

 The representation of the feedback between the value of \(\chi\) and flow behavior is highly experimental (c.f., Jones et al., 2023).
-At present the value for the permeability, \(k\), given above is modified as follows:
+At present the value for the mixture permeability, \(k\), given above is modified as follows:

 where